nubenetes/awesome-kubernetes/docs/devsecops.md

 - [about.gitlab.com: How to secure your container images with GitLab and Grype](https://about.gitlab.com/blog/2021/07/28/secure-container-images-with-gitlab-and-grype/) - [grype: a vulnerability scanner for container images and filesystems](https://github.com/anchore/grype)
 - [sigstore.dev](https://www.sigstore.dev/) A new standard for signing, verifying and protecting software.
 Making sure your software’s what it claims to be.
 	- [youtube: Hands-on Introduction to sigstore | Rawkode Live](https://www.youtube.com/watch?v=fZfd4orrn8Y&ab_channel=RawkodeAcademy) In this tutorial, you’ll learn how to sign and verify container images with co-sign, with and without a private key.
+- [GoogleContainerTools/container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) validate the structure of your container images

 ## Pod Security Policies
 - [octetz.com: Setting Up Pod Security Policies](https://octetz.com/docs/2018/2018-12-07-psp/) By default, Kubernetes allows anything capable of creating a Pod to run a fairly privileged container that can compromise a system.
 Pod Security Policies protect clusters from privileged pods by ensuring the requester is authorised.